jessicarush/javascript-notes/functions.md

 ## Closure

-Like in Python, closures mean that inner functions will remember the variables that were passed to them, even when the function has finished running, For example:
+Like in Python, closures mean that inner functions will remember the variables that were passed to them, even when the function has long finished running.
+Or you could say: Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
+Variables that you might think are garbage collected by the engine once a function is no longer in use, are remembered by inner functions.
+For example:

 ```javascript
 function multiplier(x) {